Rodeo action in The Natural State

 riding, steer wrestling, saddle bronc riding, the Old Fort Days Dandies,

 and bull riding.
-It is held at Kay Rodgers Park, which is also home to
+It is held at Kay Rodgers Park, which is also the site of

 the Arkansas Oklahoma State Fair, Old Fort Days Futurity and the Hangin' Judge Border Feud High School Rodeo.